The Serviette encourages people to share their tables in a way that bridges cultural and religious gaps, shows

 What made you want to start The Serviette?

 My life is a lively mix of continents, cultures and conversations.
 I've fed and been fed at tables in four continents so far.
 I grew up in South America attending an international school with kids from around the world.
 I spent most of my twenties in North America (where my parents come from) and then I ate daal and roti for a few years in South Asia.
 Now I live in Western Europe — Germany, to be exact — one of the most culturally diverse places I have ever lived.
-My husband and I are of different nationalities, which means that even when it's just the two of us, we have cross-cultural conversation.
+Mr. Serviette (my husband) and I are of different nationalities, which means that even when it's just the two of us, we have cross-cultural conversation.

 Even when it's just the two of us, we have intercultural conversation.